-After earning her MSW in 1991, Bliss worked in the substance abuse field in a variety of roles.
-"At the time, I was working as the director of a halfway house for women who just got out of substance abuse treatment and their children.
-Something inside me said it was time to get my PhD in social work so I entered the doctoral program in the fall of 2002," recalls Bliss.
-She finished the program in 2005 and moved to Georgia to begin her career as an assistant professor of social work at the University of Georgia in Athens.
+After earning her MSW in 1991, Bliss worked in the substance abuse "For me, Bliss concludes, "giving to the School is both a way to field in a variety of roles.
+"At the time, I was working as the director of a express gratitude for what it gave me and a way to support the current generation of students.
+Our world is filled with many social problems halfway house for women who just got out of substance abuse treatment that need to be addressed.
+I believe social workers will remain at the front and their children.
+Something inside me said it was time to get my PhD in social work so I entered the doctoral program in the fall of 2002," lines of dealing with these issues and the School of Social Work will recalls Bliss.
+She finished the program in 2005 and moved to Georgia to continue to be at the forefront of providing an outstanding education begin her career as an assistant professor of social work at the University experience for students and service to the state of Maryland, the nation, and the world.
+If you truly want to make a difference in the world, giving of Georgia in Athens.
 Much like Tom Vassil motivated her before, others were pointing Bliss in a new direction.
-"After several years there, some current and former Deans of Schools of Social Work encouraged me to become one myself so I started investigating opportunities in 2012.
+"After several years there, some to the School is a great way to make an actual difference." current and former Deans of Schools of Social Work encouraged me to become one myself so I started investigating opportunities in 2012.
 I wanted to come to a place where I could make a difference.
 I was also interested, as an east coast girl, to live out west.
 In 2013, I moved to Laramie, Wyoming where I am now the Director of the Division of Social Work at the University of Wyoming."